mahamatmbodou33/DataPipelineProcessing/README.md

 Once confirmed, the file is ready for visualization.
 Click on the CSV file and copy its Object URL for the next steps.
 ## Connect to the Data Source in QuickSight
--In the QuickSight Console, go to Datasets → Click New Dataset.
+- In the QuickSight Console, go to Datasets → Click New Dataset.
--Select S3 as the data source.
+- Select S3 as the data source.
--Data Source Name: ProcessedCSV
+- Data Source Name: ProcessedCSV
--Manifest File: Create a JSON manifest file locally with the following content:
+- Manifest File: Create a JSON manifest file locally with the following content:

 {
   "fileLocations": [